jetzerb/muni-finance-wi/analysis/vehicle-registration-fee/vrf-notes.md

 - Even with the extra $1M VRF, still lower than any point since the library

-A couple more slides for informational purposes:

 ## tax-vs-assessed-value
+A couple more slides for informational purposes / public service announcement:

 - Every time we have a revaluation year and increased assessments go out, residents get uneasy and worry about their property tax bill for the next half year

 - Most residents aren't aware that the tax levy is largely independent of their assessed value, because everyone's assessment goes up by roughly the same amount, so everyone's share of the pie remains fairly constant